-Here are some signs that your pet hates costumes:1.
-They keep trying to take it off
+Here are some signs that your dog or cat hates wearing costumes:

 If you notice your pet trying to get the item off — whether by pawing at it or chewing it — it’s time to help them get out of it.